 Long term, you can also work on fixing the underlying financial problems that keep landing you at a payday loan counter.
 Try credit counseling, which could help you develop a budget, and work on starting a savings account.

-If you’re looking for a cash infusion, payday loans may end up making your problems worse with their high fees.
+If you’re looking for access to cash, payday loans may end up making your problems worse with high fees.